By Darlene Stott

 Return with more questions any time, any day

 If you have ever had a constipated dog, you understand how uncomfortable your little guy can be.
 When our dogs are constipated, they know they have to go, and they let us know by visiting outside over and over.
-Maybe you have watched your dog walk around your backyard, perform his little circle dance, get comfortable in his stance only to strain and strain while pushing with no results.
+Maybe you have watched your dog walk around your backyard, perform their little circle dance, get comfortable in their stance only to strain and strain while pushing with no results.
 Constipation is not fun, nor is it comfortable.
-If you would like to help your dog with his pain and discomfort associated with constipation, bisacodyl, commonly known as Dulcolax®, could be a remedy you could use at home.
+If you would like to help your dog with the pain and discomfort associated with constipation, bisacodyl, commonly known as Dulcolax®, could be a remedy to use at home.

 Most veterinarians will recommend bisacodyl, otherwise known as Dulcolax®, for home use for temporary relief of constipation.
 If your dog has an allergy or is sensitive to this drug, it should not be used.
 Dogs with obstructions in their gastrointestinal tract, tears within their intestinal walls, or rectal bleeding should not use bisacodyl.
 If your dog is on other medications for other medical conditions, please consult with your veterinarian to ensure there are no drug interactions.
 Understanding your dog’s signs and symptoms and keeping a close eye on your dog after administering bisacodyl will be imperative, as your dog may experience cramping and nausea and potentially even diarrhea after taking this medication.

-As with any at home remedy, if your dog is sick and or not feeling well you may want to check with your veterinarian first before administering any medication.
+As with any at-home remedy, if your dog is sick and not feeling well, check with your veterinarian first before administering any medication.
 Overall, Dulcolax® and the active ingredient of bisacodyl is safe for your dog for the occasional moments of constipation.
 A comfortable dog is a happy dog, and a happy dog is what you want within your home.